Good content is good business.

 Good storytelling involves certain elements — both technical and emotional — that can help enhance its effect.
 But the truth is, storytelling is as much science as it is an art.

-The best writers view the world differently.
+The best creative content writers view the world differently.
 They don’t simply accept.

 They question.
 They challenge.